nerves-hub/nerves_hub_web/docs/deploying.md

 ### Object Storage

+NervesHub supports local file storage and remote S3 integration for object storage which is required for storing firmware files.
+NervesHub uses a [`NervesHubWebCore.Firmwares.Upload`](https://github.com/nerves-hub/nerves_hub_web/blob/next/apps/nerves_hub_web_core/lib/nerves_hub_web_core/firmwares/upload.ex) behavior to define required callbacks if you wish to implement your own.

-The NervesHub API requires two buckets.
+By default, S3 is assumed and the NervesHub API requires two buckets.
 One for logging, the other for storing firmware files.
 Relevent environment variables are:

 * `AWS_REGION`
 * `AWS_ACCESS_KEY_ID`